trinsic-id/v2-sdk/docs/index.md

 ---
 # Trinsic Documentation
 ## Issue and verify universally-accepted digital credentials.
+Welcome to Trinsic, the proof-of-anything platform.
+We are the leading developer platform for implementing verifiable credentials and decentralized identifiers, new web standards for building next-gen digital identity systems.

 Learn how to issue and verify universally-accepted digital credentials so that anywhere people go online or in-person, they can simply tap their phone, prove who they are, and get what they need.

 [**Get started with Trinsic**](learn/index.md) - Learn about Trinsic, work through a basic implementation, plan a full implementation and learn about our tools you can use.